 New tax rule change could mean the tax bill outweighs the benefits

-The UK government has introduced various changes that make owning property in the UK less attractive for expatiates.
+The UK government has introduced various changes that make owning property in the UK a less attractive place for a UK Property tax expat.
 This comes from a tax rule change point of view.

 Non-UK residents no longer escape capital gains tax on UK residential property.
 Stamp duty land tax has increased.
 Changes from next year mean that many landlords will pay more tax on their rental income.

 As announced in the summer 2015 budget, a new measure will hit individual landlords.
 This will be done by restricting relief for finance costs to the basic rate of income tax (20%).
 This applies to interest on mortgages as well as on loans taken out to renovate property, buy fixtures and furniture etc. Tax rule change is frequent and are often missed by expats.
 Part of the service we provide at Harrison Brook is a regular review of your situation that can help you avoid expensive pitfalls.
 There are many other articles that I have posted on our site and may also be of interest to you.